brimdata/zed/docs/zq/language.md

 1((int64,string))
 "foo"((int64,string))
 ```
-The value underlying a union-tagged value is accesse with the
+The value underlying a union-tagged value is accessed with the
 [under function](functions/under.md):
 ```mdtest-command
 echo '1((int64,string))' | zq -z 'yield under(this)' -